Research

 Tax Multipliers Across the Business Cycle (with Dennis Bonam)

-Submitted.
 NEW Revised revision (2026) DNB WP 699 (old version)

 Abstract